succinctlabs/sp1/book/writing-programs/precompiles.md

 ## Specification

-If you are an advanced user you can interact with the precompiles directly using extern system calls.
+If you are an advanced user you can interact with the precompiles directly using external system calls.

 Here is a list of all available system calls & precompiles.